Minimal style is chic, timeless, and the most sought-after style in the fashion world when the details are right

-Not only do you value the time and expertise that goes into a job well done, and you recognize that in the clothes you buy.
-You are more likely to choose investment pieces that will last for years, and that is one reason you have a minimal style.
-What others would call limited, you call efficient and high quality.
-You are willing to pay full price for the perfect item.
+Not only do you value the time and expertise that goes into a job well done, and you recognize that in the clothes you buy, but you value your own time, and having to replace poor quality items on a regular basis is frustrating.
+This means you are more likely to choose investment pieces that will last for years, and that is one reason you have a minimal style.
+What others would call limited, you call efficient and high quality, and you are willing to pay full price for the perfect item.

-Solid colors are easy to mix and match, provide a streamlined look, and can be repeated often without drawing attention to your limited wardrobe.
+Solid colors are easy to mix and match, provide a streamlined look, and can be repeated often without drawing attention to your selective wardrobe.
 Wearing solid colors also limits the stimulation in your environment.
 When you can’t control the chaos around you, you can control the chaos on your body and in your closet by wearing solid colors.

 Having to secure your clothes when you move distracts from your tasks.
 Once you put your clothes on, you don’t want to think about them again or have them draw your attention.
 Anything that interrupts your thoughts is too high maintenance.
 That’s also your definition of comfort, it doesn’t draw your attention.

 Neutral colors are home base for you, especially black and navy, which feel perfect for any situation.
 But also white, denim, and for some of you, camel and cognac.
 No one loves an all-black look like a classic minimal style woman.
-Photo credit one, two, three, four.

 If you’re anything like me you don’t care about the latest trends.
 You buy what flatters you, makes you feel stunning, and leaves you feeling confident.
 You know the difference between classic and fad clothing items.